Exfoliation and Optical Properties of S=1 Triangular Lattice Antiferromagnet NiGa$_2$S$_4$: Introduction

 \section{Introduction}

 Magnetic two-dimensional (2D) van der Waals (vdW) materials have quickly become a promising area of condensed matter research for their multitude of exciting properties and potential applications ranging from quantum computing, topological magnonics, low-power spintronics, and optical communication\cite{2DMagnets}.
 However, despite large interest the number of realizations of magnetic 2D materials is rather limited, with most of the materials characterized so far showing a transition to magnetically ordered states at relatively high temperatures.
+In contrast, the magnetism in bulk S=1 triangular lattice antiferromagnet NiGa$_2$S$_4$ has already attracted attention due to exotic magnetic properties: no magnetic ordering is detected despite magnetic interactions on the order of meV, but unconventional spin freezing is observed around 8~K.~\cite{spin_nakatsuji_2005,Valentine2020,Nambu2015,Stock2010}.
+This behavior was discussed in terms of frustrated interactions and bi-quadratic coupling in S=1 system~\cite{Stoudenmire2009,Takano2011,Bhattacharjee2006,Lauchli2006}.
+Exfoliation of such material is of an applied interest, and can provide a pathway to answering questions related to exotic magnetism in NiGa$_2$S$_4$.

-In this work we demonstrate that it is possible to produce at least two-layer thick flakes of a S = 1 triangular lattice antiferromagnet NiGa$_2$S$_4$ \textit{via} mechanical exfoliation.
-We present a characterization of the exfoliated flakes with atomic force spectroscopy (AFM) and Raman scattering spectroscopy.
-We also calculate the electronic properties of bulk and single layer NiGa$_2$S$_4$ in the framework of density functional theory (DFT) and discuss the possibility of doping of a single layer of NiGa$_2$S$_4$ by proximity to a substrate.
+In this work we demonstrate that it is possible to produce at least two-layer thick flakes of S = 1 triangular lattice antiferromagnet NiGa$_2$S$_4$ \textit{via} mechanical exfoliation.
+We present a characterization of the exfoliated flakes with atomic force spectroscopy (AFM), Raman scattering spectroscopy, and optical spectroscopy.
+We compare the experimentally measured optical gap to the calculations of the electronic properties of bulk and single layer NiGa$_2$S$_4$ in the framework of density functional theory (DFT).
+Anticipating the interest in this vdW magnet as a part of vdW heterostructure assembly, we discuss the possibility of doping of a single layer of NiGa$_2$S$_4$ by proximity to a substrate.

-In contrast to other 2D vdW magnets, NiGa$_2$S$_4$ does not show magnetic ordering, but undergoes an unconventional spin freezing state at around 8 K~\cite{Valentine2020}.
 A highly frustrated vdW material can open new possibilities for properties of vdW heterostructures including the possibility of injecting charge carriers into a single layer of a S = 1 triangular lattice vdW system with strong magnetic correlations.
 In fact, the first step to test an application of 15~$\mu$m flakes of NiGa$_2$S$_4$ as photovoltaic detectors demonstrated changes of optical properties related to doping the material by electrolyte solution~\cite{Serra2023}.